Language Independent Stance Detection: Social Interaction-based Embeddings and Large Language Models: Related work

 \section{Related work}

+Recent studies have demonstrated that using LLMs on Stance Detection tasks can provide significant performance increases \cite{zhang2023automatic,zhangInvestigatingChainofthoughtChatGPT2023}.
+Furthermore, combining the application of LLMs with Chain-of-Thought (CoT) prompting \cite{weiChainThoughtPrompting2022}, and in-context learning in which the model generates intermediate reasoning steps to arrive at a final prediction, has also helped to substantially improve results \cite{kojima2022large,wang2023selfconsistency,gatto-etal-2023-chain}.

+Despite their high capabilities, the application of LLMs still faces several challenges, such as dealing with cases of implicit stance or avoiding hallucinations, even when employing advanced prompting strategies such as CoT reasoning \cite{gatto-etal-2023-chain}.
+To address these limitations, Stance Reasoner \cite{taranukhin-etal-2024-stance} improves the CoT method by including examples and reasoning as background knowledge to achieve generalizable predictions across different targets.
+However, these approaches are only focused on English.

-Most of the work and datasets released on stance detection in Twitter does not include interaction data. \citet{kuccuk2020stance} lists stance-annotated datasets for 11 languages, whereas recent work on cross-domain and cross-lingual stance provide experimentation for 16 datasets and 15 languages \cite{hardalov-etal-2021-cross,Hardalov2021FewShotCS}.
-The focus, however, remains on the tweets text.
-This trend has recently changed with the release of, to the best of our knowledge, two datasets which, in addition to the stance labeled tweets, include interaction data such as \emph{retweets} and \emph{friends}.
+Additionally, most stance detection research and datasets released do not include interaction data, despite being collected from social media sources such as Twitter. \namecite{kuccuk2020stance} lists stance-annotated datasets for 11 languages, whereas recent work on cross-domain and cross-lingual stance provide experimentation for 16 datasets and 15 languages \cite{hardalov-etal-2021-cross,Hardalov2021FewShotCS}.
+The focus, however, remains on the textual content of the tweets.
+This trend has recently changed with the release of, to the best of our knowledge, two datasets which, in addition to the stance labeled tweets, include interaction data such as \emph{retweets} and \emph{friends}: SardiStance \cite{cignarella2020sardistance} and VaxxStance \cite{vaxxstance2021}.

-The winner \cite{DeepReading} of the SardiStance shared task \cite{cignarella2020sardistance} used a weighted voting ensemble that combined two inputs: (a) psychological, sentiment and \emph{friends} distances as features used to learn a XGBoost \cite{friedman2001greedy} model, with (b) text classifiers based on the Transformer architecture \cite{Devlin19}.
-Other systems combined textual data (emoticons, special characters and word embeddings) with 2 dimensions extracted from the interactions distance matrix using Multidimensional Scaling (MDS) \cite{TextWiller}, or friendship-based graphs created with DeepWalk \cite{deepwalk} and various types of textual embeddings \cite{QMUL-SDS}.
+The winner \cite{DeepReading} of the SardiStance shared task \cite{cignarella2020sardistance} used a weighted voting ensemble that combined two inputs: (a) psychological, sentiment and \emph{friends} distances as features used to learn an XGBoost \cite{friedman2001greedy} model, with (b) text classifiers based on the Transformer architecture \cite{Devlin19}.
+Other systems combined textual data (emoticons, special characters, and word embeddings) with 2 dimensions extracted from the interactions distance matrix using Multidimensional Scaling (MDS) \cite{TextWiller}, or friendship-based graphs created with DeepWalk \cite{deepwalk} and various types of textual embeddings \cite{QMUL-SDS}.